GustavBertram/open-computer-science-textbooks/README.md

-# Open Computer Science Resources
+# Open Computer Science Textbooks
 A collection of open access and copyleft computer science textbooks and courses.
 Select redistributable books are included in this repository.

 ## Terms